The 10 Best Headless CMS for React Projects You Can Use and Benefit From

 Pricing:

-Apart from a free option, there are plans which cost 99 and 949 dollars monthly, alongside a custom enterprise pricing solution.
+Apart from a free option, some plans cost 99 and 949 dollars monthly, alongside a custom enterprise pricing solution.

 In one sentence: